rapid7/metasploit-framework/documentation/modules/payload/windows/meterpreter/reverse_tcp.md

 **Meterpreter Timeout Control**

-The timeout control basically defines the life span of meterpreter.
+The timeout control basically defines the life span of Meterpreter.
 To configure, use the
 ```set_timeouts``` command:

 ```